 How to Set Up Your Classroom for Social Distancing

-The question I got the most, in the Master Your Classroom in 2020 Training, was how to arrange desks for social distancing.
-Unfortunately, the only solution I can come up with is rows.
-And I hate making kids sit in rows.
+The question I got the most, in the Master Your Classroom Training, was how to arrange desks for social distancing.
+Unfortunately, I think the easiest solution is to have kids sit in rows.
+I hate making kids sit in rows.

 I am a huge advocate for Cooperative Learning and shout it from the rooftops.
 Even though your students won’t be sitting in cooperative learning teams, you can still achieve the same outcome by arranging desks in rows and then assigning teams.
-This picture below shows how you can do that.
+The picture below shows how you can do that.

 I also recommend getting outside as much as you can when you are teaching.
 This way you can still have students sitting in teams, doing cooperative learning structures, and the fresh air will do both you and your students well.

 If you are looking for tips on how to actually set up your classroom for a new school year, then head to this post where I share the steps + a free checklist.

 How to Organize Student Materials for Social Distancing

 I am also a huge advocate for community supplies…Not this year!
 Students will need their own supplies so think through what supplies you might need to purchase or have donated.

 Instead, I would recommend you find a “home” for each student’s belongings.
 This could be: